 He was seen with his son, Charlie, during the 2021 PNC Championship as they competed as a father-son duo.

-As for his endorsements, he inked deals with General Motors, Titleist, General Mills, American Express, Accenture, and Nike early on in his career.
-He is credited for the rise of the Nike Golf brand to become the leading golf apparel company in the world.
-He also endorsed the PGA Tour video games when it was developed by Electronic Arts, and later by 2K Sports.
+Woods also endorsed the PGA Tour video games that Electronic Arts and later 2K Sports developed.
 He partnered with TaylorMade to create a set of irons as a signature club.
-All of this, obviously, helps to add to Tiger Woods’ net worth in 2023.
+All of this, obviously, helps to add to Tiger Woods’ net worth in 2024.

 Woods has also partnered with brands such as TAG Heuer, Gillette, Gatorade, Bridgestone, and Monster Energy, among others.
 Unfortunately, his infidelity scandal in 2009 made him lose multiple sponsors at that time.
+Despite that, he bounced back and made a lot more money after rejoining the PGA Tour and winning more tournaments.

 Tiger Woods, along with his father, launched the TGR Foundation in 1996 with hopes of helping young people by giving them the tools and support that they need to discover their interests, enhance their knowledge, and build their own paths.